ritusinha128/JavaLab/README.md

 Setup PWS Console:

-i) Sign up for an account  on PivotalCF and complete the required registration and authentication. ii) Log in to your account and go to cloud consle
+i) Sign up for an account  on PivotalCF and complete the required registration and authentication. ii) Log in to your account and go to cloud console..
+Follow the given steps to get an org and space.

 Steps to deploy to cloud: